onflow/flow/agendas/2025/sprint-kickoff/Flow-Sprint-Kickoff-08-08-2025.md

   * Create scheduled callback restaking transaction for demo
   * Continue work on AI benchmarking framework
   * Document usage of scheduled callbacks in emulator on Developer Docs
+  * Support Education Team in creating materials for third-party builders using DeFi Actions at hackathon

 ---